Easy Chicken Noodle Soup

 • Chicken: Tender thighs infuse the broth with deep, meaty richness.
 Plus you’ll be able to easily shred the meat when you combine it with the noodles.

-• Vegetables: Scraps from onions, carrots, and celery ensure a flavorful and aromatic foundation for the broth.
+• Vegetables: Onions, carrots, and celery ensure a flavorful and aromatic foundation for the broth.

 • Bay Leaf: This leaf adds a unique depth and complexity to the broth.